-Nervous bundles that come from the spinal cord cross in the medulla (decussation).
-As a result, the left cerebral hemisphere controls the right side of the body and the right hemisphere controls the left side.
+Nervous bundles from the spinal cord cross in the medulla (decussation).
+As a result, the left cerebral hemisphere controls the right side of the body, and the right hemisphere controls the left side.

 The marrow is responsible for several automatic and vegetative functions such as: